 He had evil Jezebel, the wife of King Ahab, thrown out of a tower window and killed.
 In fulfillment of another of Elijah's prophecies, her dead body was then torn to pieces by dogs where only her skull, feet and the palms of her hands remained (2Kings 9:30 - 37).

 Jehu, in the same year he took care of Ahab and his household, also slew his predecessor King Joram of Israel (a son of Ahab and Jezebel) and Ahaziah, king over Judah (2Kings 9:24, 27 - 28).

 Additional info on the Biblical Meaning of 28

 King Rehoboam, the son of Solomon, was the first ruler of the Kingdom of Judah when it separated from the Kingdom of Israel (the northern ten tribes).
 Taking on the same lifestyle as his father, he had eighteen wives and sixty concubines (2Chronicles 11:21).
 These women produce twenty-eight sons for him and sixty daughters.
 God expressed forbid any human king over his people from multiplying wives to himself (Deuteronomy 17:17).

 Among those in Babylonian captivity that went with Ezra the prophet to Jerusalem were the sons of Bebai.
-They numbered 28 men (Ezra 8:11).
+A total number of 28 men made the journey back to Judea (Ezra 8:11).